 The Job Search

 Taking the next step in your professional life can be exciting but stressful.
 These tools and resources will help you prepare for the search, stay organized, and well represent yourself and your interests.

 Whether you are giving a presentation on a panel, presenting a poster, or just networking opportunity, conferences are great for professional development.
 The Graduate School offers several customizable workshops to help you take advantage of these important opportunities.

 Thinking about a postdoc?
 Not sure what a postdoc is?
 Not sure if a postdoc is right for you?
 This workshop will help you answer these questions and identify the pros, cons, and best practices in pursuing a postdoctoral fellowship.

 Professionalism for Graduate Students

 What does it mean to be and look professional?
-Attend this workshop, delivered by our own University Career Center, to learn about the skills and the look needed to succeed in the professional world.
-This workshop will conclude with a brief fashion show, highlighting professional attire.
+Attend this workshop to learn about the skills and the look needed to succeed in the professional world.

 Navigating graduate school or taking on any daunting objective (such as finishing graduate school) requires excellent time management.
 This workshop will cover tools and strategies to help you meet your biggest challenges.